Texas Syndicate: Overview

 The Texas Syndicate was established at Folsom State Prison in California in 1978 in direct response to the other California prison gangs, notably the Aryan Brotherhood and Mexican Mafia, which were attempting to prey on native Texas inmates.
 The Syndicate is the oldest Texan prison gang.
 The Texas Syndicate has approximately 1,300 members, the majority of whom are Mexican American males aged between 20 and 40.
 While the gangs maintains its headquarters in California, there are around 1,000 members in prisons and jails throughout Texas, with many others operating on the outside.
 The Texas Syndicate also operates in state and federal prisons across the United States, with significant activity being reported at FCI Oakdale in Louisiana and San Quentin State Prison in California, as well as some representation in the Florida Department of Corrections.
 As a street gang, heavy activity has been reported in Austin, Corpus Christi, the Rio Grande Valley and the Dallas Fort Worth area in Texas.

 Criminal activity

 Development of the Texas Syndicate was initially motivated by self-protection against the historical "building tenders" in prison.
 After building tenders disappeared due to a court order, the Syndicate's activities turned to drug trafficking, extortion, prostitution, protection, illegal gambling, and contract killing.
 Released or parole members who generate money for the gang must surrender a 10% tax ("the dime") of all proceeds toward the Texas Syndicate in prison.
 Gang members smuggle multikilogram-quantities of powdered cocaine, heroin, and methamphetamine, and multiton-quantities of marijuana from Mexico into the U.S. for distribution inside and outside prison.
 Gang members have a direct working relationship with associates and/or members of the Gulf Cartel.
-Syndicate members have been known to carry out contract killings for Los Zetas, the paramilitary wing of the Gulf Cartel.
+Syndicate members have been known to carry out contract killings for Los Zetas.